PoslinskiNet/ember-testing-guide/README.md

 # Engines

-When you deal with `ember-engines` and you would like to test your engine code, (e.g. components)  you need to **make sure that in test environment your dummy application has access to the certain engine component**.
+When you deal with `ember-engines` and you would like to test your engine code (e.g. components),  you need to **make sure that the test environment for your dummy application has access to the engine component**.
 To make sure it does, you need to replace the default resolver with a proper engine resolver from an addon:

 ```javascript
 import engineResolverFor from 'ember-engines/test-support/engine-resolver-for';
 ```

 To use it, you pass it as a param to your **setup** call.
-For instance, in case of unit tests you replace default:
+For instance, in case of unit tests, you replace the default...

 ```javascript
 setupTest(hooks);
 ```

-to:
+... and use this instead:

 ```javascript
 setupTest(hooks, {